 The aim of this course is to equip students with the skills and strategies required for effective study and learning and to lay the foundations for greater mastery of the English language.
 Through diagnostic testing and cooperative learning, students will be encouraged to recognise individual areas of weakness, such as inadequate vocabulary or grammar, and be expected to take responsibility for working on such problem areas systematically and effectively.
 Skills of critical thinking and analysis will be developed through the examination of texts and by means of analysis and production of spoken and written discourse (mainly description and narration).
 Students will come to understand the subtleties of structure and lexis at a pragmatic level.
-Course textbook and list of readings are available.
+Instruction will take place in groups of no more than 30 participants and students will be expected to participate actively.

-Assessment: Grades will be awarded on the basis of a system of continuous assessment and a final exam.
+Assessment: Grades will be awarded on the basis of a system of continuous assessment (inclass and home assignments) and a final exam which will count for not more than 60% of the final grade.